Trouble At Mill

 Through their story, ECH shows the reader the effects of poverty and unemployment, and suggests why there was a vibrant labour movement during this period.
 It is a story of real people, women and men, who took militant action against the factory system.

-Find out more about this fascinating writer and her work by listening to episode one.
-This LINK will take you to it on Spotify, but you can find all the links to other platforms on the Mid Pennine Arts website HERE
+Find out more about this fascinating writer and her work by listening to all the episodes.
+This LINK will take you to it on Spotify, and this LINK will take you to our YouTube Pendle Radicals playlist, which features the podcasts.
+You can also find links to other platforms on the Mid Pennine Arts website HERE